DarrellAucoin/IntroHadoop/IntroHadoop.md

 distributed file system (HDFS for Hadoop).

-- Hadoop is distributed system, meaning it's an interconnected system of computers that look to user as just one single entity.
+- Hadoop is distributed system, meaning it's an interconnected system of computers that looks to the user as just one single entity.
 <center>
 ![alt text](Images/Distributed_Hadoop.png)
 </center>